DUI

 This probation lasts for a period of two years and will cause your case to be continued for that period of time until you have successfully completed the program.
 Upon successful completion of the program, that case will be dismissed, and the OUI will not appear on your criminal record.
 However, it should be understood that the OUI offense will appear on your driving record but may be removed per your request after the 10-year period has passed.

 The attorneys of the Martino Law Group, LLC understand that individuals can make poor choices that can affect them for the rest of their lives.
 Our criminal defense attorneys are highly committed to launching an aggressive defense on your behalf.
-Contact our law group by calling (781) 531-8673 and ask to schedule a free consultation with one of our highly qualified DUI attorneys.
+We are ready to fight your charge, minimize penalties like fines, and explain the options available to you.
+Our team serves all of Massachusetts.
+Contact our law group by calling (781) 531-8673 and ask to schedule a Consultation with one of our highly qualified DUI attorneys.